MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-19-React-Native-SDK-Mobile-Foundation.md

 ```

-Watch this video below to see an end to end demonstration of React Native + Mobile Foundation.
+Watch the video below to see an end to end demonstration of React Native + Mobile Foundation.

 <div class="sizer">
   <div class="embed-responsive embed-responsive-16by9">